Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/code/ReadMe.md

 ## Prerequisites

 * An Azure [subscription](https://azure.microsoft.com/en-us/free/)
-* Azure Machine Learning Workbench.
+* Azure Machine Learning Workbench with a created workspace.
 See [installation guide](quick-start-installation.md).

 ### Azure services
 * To run this scenario with Spark cluster, provision [Azure HDInsight Spark cluster](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-spark-sql) (Spark 2.1 on Linux (HDI 3.6)) for scale-out computation.
 To process the full amount of MEDLINE abstracts discussed below, We recommend having a cluster with: